 On my last visit, my family and I decided to connect a few together, so we took the Swift Trail (1.4 mi.) to the Gideon Loop (.9 mi.).

 We were going to add in the Loblolly (.5 mi.) and Loblolly Loop (.5 mi.), but we decided to spend the rest of the afternoon fishing.

 These trail combo definitely offered some great views of the pines, and on the loop, you could see the lake on various lake view resting stops, and through the trees.
 This park is very scenic as you can see in the posted video.

 I definitely want to knock out the North-South trailway because of the scenery here, and seven miles total isn’t that strenuous as there are minimal elevation changes here.

 While driving around to scope potential camping areas I didn’t notice many tents.
 What I did notice were the super cute cabins that are available here.
 There are two cabin sections: The Osprey Point Cabins and the Waterfront cabins.
 They’re about $65/night and $75/night if you want to bring your pet.
-Each cabin sleeps up to five, and they include electricity, outside water spigot, heat and A/C, ceiling fans and a grill.
+Each cabin sleeps up to five, and they include electricity, an outside water spigot, heat and A/C, ceiling fans, and a grill.

 The other campsites are primarily for RV campers, but there are a couple of tent sites available in the Lewis Point Camping loop.
 This loop features full RV hookups and water/electric sites.
 Full hookup is $45 and the other options are $35.

 With the water, water activities, and cabins, I really think Bastrop South Shore is a great option for some family fun.
 I probably wouldn’t camp here solo because of the lack of tent camping, but there is definitely a little bit of something for everyone for a small group of people.
 If you’ve been here let me know what you think in the comments below!